coldtype/coldtype/docs/api/index.rst

 N.B.
 All of the following are available unprefixed after a ``from coldtype import *``, or are available at the specified prefix locations after an ``import coldtype``.

-Much of the documentation for core text-setting and geometry classes in Coldtype now lives on `coldtype.goodhertz.com <https://coldtype.goodhertz.com>`_

 .. rubric:: Vector/Path Classes

 .. autosummary::